 During field work I often encounter small mammal species that are cryptic and difficult to distinguish.
 Moreover, most species are cautious and move quickly, making photography a difficult media to capture images that demonstrate salient features of a species.
 Color illustration offers an alternative means to produce images, allowing me to visually emphasize pelage color and morphological features that typify a species.
 Additionally, I can standardize body orientation, making rapid comparison between species easy.

 Illustrations are excellent supplements to teaching field identification of live animals.
 My current work has focused on illustrating small mammal species that I have captured during field work.
-Using a combination of water color pencils, soft colored pencils, hard colored pencils, and India ink, I work from photos and study skins to create images that represent a typical individual.
+Using a combination of water color pencils, soft colored pencils, and hard colored pencils, I work from photos and study skins to create images that represent a typical individual.
 Multiple layers of colored pencils and blending allows me to create the perception of depth in the pelage

 My images are freely available for educational purposes with permission and proper citation.
 Additionally, for those interested in species that I have not yet illustrated, please feel free to contact me regarding potential consignment work.